buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

     /*
      * You'll notice I changed the wave function a little here as well and
      * now it requires a string called _message.
-This is the message out user
+This is the message our user
      * sends us from the frontend!
      */
     function wave(string memory _message) public {